Helping Your Reedie: Frequently Asked Questions from Parents and Family Members

 - Crisis intervention

-Q. Who does HCC service?
+Q. Who does HCC serve?

 A. The HCC provides services for regular, undergraduate students who are currently enrolled at Reed.